 Balgay Park provides a major recreation area for walking, jogging, cycling and other outdoor activities in pleasant surroundings.
 The park includes the magnificent Mills Observatory.
-Another area for recreation is South Road Park, which is popular for recreation and team sports such as football and includes a skate park, MUGA and the Lynch Sports Centre
+South Road Park is popular for recreation and team sports such as football and includes a skate park, MUGA and the Lynch Sports Centre